prettier/prettier/docs/cli.md

 You can also use `--config` if your configuration file lives somewhere where Prettier cannot find it, such as a `config/` directory.

-If you don't have a configuration file, or want to ignore it if it does exist, you can pass `--no-config` instead.
+If you don’t have a configuration file, or want to ignore it if it does exist, you can pass `--no-config` instead.

 ## `--ignore-path`